get-set-fetch/documentation/site/node/scrape.md

 title: Scrape
 order: 60
 ---
-### Start from a Scrape Configuration
+### Start from a project configuration
-No need to specify a starting scrape project.
-One will be automatically created based on input URL and plugin definitions.
+No need to specify a project instance.
+One will be automatically created based on the provided project options.
 ```js
 const { KnexStorage, PuppeteerClient, Scraper} = require('@get-set-fetch/scraper');